What is a physical therapist?

 The mission of the Department of Physical Therapy is to prepare physical therapists with the clinical, professional and critical inquiry skills to provide quality physical therapy services.
 The professional services provided by a physical therapist demand a strong background in the liberal arts and clinical sciences as well as high moral and ethical standards.
 In addition to clinical practice expectations, responsibilities in teaching, service and critical inquiry are an integral part of the educational experience.

-Goal 1: The student will demonstrate the skills necessary for the entry-level practice of
+The student will demonstrate the skills necessary for the entry-level practice of physical therapy.

 The pass rate on the National Physical Therapy Examination is typically above average for first time test takers.
 The two year graduation rate for students admitted to the program is 96% (2017-2018 graduates).
 The graduating class in 2019 demonstrated graduation rate of 100%.
 The weighted, ultimate 2 year pass rate on the NPTE is 99% (2017-2018); and 100% of the licensed graduates report employment within twelve months of graduation (2017-2018 graduates).
 The first time NPTE pass rate for the 2019 graduating class was 92% while the two year first time pass rate (2018 & 2019) averaged 94%.
 NPTE examination and pass rate information can be found on the Federation of State Boards of Physical Therapy web site.